computacenter-de/tech-task-wp07/README.md

 2) To restore, simply execute the ‘Restore’ job.
 In our case, the last backup is used.
 3) Restart the controller and you're done.

+**TODO** der überprüft checksum...

-Excluding files from a restore job is also possible.
-Is is important for the next task.
+Excluding files from a backup job is also possible.
+Is is important for the next task "Security Breach Scenario: Master Key Exposure".

 https://docs.cloudbees.com/docs/cloudbees-ci/latest/backup-restore/cloudbees-backup-plugin